buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 Each BuildBuddy Executor could spin up multiple "Runners" each in charge of executing one Action at a time.
 Inside each Runner is a "Workspace" which represents the working directory of the Action and the Action's Input Tree.
 Here are some ways you could customize the Runner and Workspace to help execute your actions:

 - `workload-isolation-type`: select which isolation technology the Runners use.
 Available options are `docker`, `podman`, `firecracker`, `sandbox`, `none`.
 The Executor must have relevant sandbox options enabled.
-If unset, use the default isolation configured in Executor.
+If unset, use the default isolation configured in the Executor.
 On BuildBuddy Cloud (SaaS), `podman` (default) and `firecracker` isolation are available.
-- `recycle-runner`: Whether to retain the runner after action has executed and reuse it to execute subsequent actions.
+- `recycle-runner`: Whether to retain the runner after an action execution and reuse it to execute subsequent actions.
 Available options are `true` and `false`.
 Recycled runner's workspace is subjected to clean-up operations between Actions.
 - `preserve-workspace`: Only applicable when `"recycle-runner": "true"` is set.
 Whether to re-use the Workspace directory from the previous action.
 Available options are `true` and `false`.
 - `clean-workspace-inputs`: A glob value that lets the user selectively pick which files in the Action's Input Tree to clean up before the action starts.
 The string value should follow the specification in [gobwas/glob](https://pkg.go.dev/github.com/gobwas/glob#Compile) library.
 - `nonroot-workspace`: If set to `true`, the workspace directory will be writable by non-root users (permission `0o777`).
-Otherwise, it will be read-only to non-root users (permission `Oo755`).
+Otherwise, it will be read-only to non-root users (permission `0o755`).

 ### Runner Resource Properties

-To help aid our Scheduler in bin-packing Actions into Executor more effectively, users could choose to set the following properties and hint on how much compute resources an action would require.
+To help aid our Scheduler in bin-packing Actions into BuildBudddy Executors more effectively, users could choose to set the following properties and hint on how much compute resources an action would require.

 - `EstimatedComputeUnits`: Numerical values (i.e., `1`, `9`).
 A BuildBuddy's Compute Unit is defined as 1 CPU and 2.5GB of memory.
 - `EstimatedCPU`: The amount of CPU an Action would consume.
 Example valid values: